daiyi/portfolio/content/projects/vanna/index.md

     parent: projects
 ---

-A branding project for the crag-side pop-up cafe that marco's van sometimes transforms into if the moment arises \o/
+A branding project for the crag-side pop-up cafe that marco's van sometimes transforms into a cafe if the moment arises \o/